The main function of a car’s radiator is to cool the internal combustion engine that powers the vehicle – not to heat it up!

 The radiator is designed to remove the heat generated by the engine to the air in order to regulate the engine temperature and prevent overheating.
 If the engine overheats then it will stop working and have to be replaced – which can be costly!

 That’s why it’s critical to understand how your car radiator works so you can identify any common radiator leak symptoms, fast.

 An engine needs to burn fuel to run, a process which naturally produces an immense amount of heat.
-This requires the engine to be cooled as much as possible so that the pistons do not break down and destroy the entire system.
+The engine therefore needs to be cooled as much as possible so that the pistons do not break down and destroy the entire system.

-Although your radiator could be the source of your engine troubles, it might not be the only component you need to take a look at.
+Although your radiator could be the source of your engine troubles, it might not be the only part of your engine you need to take a look at.

 Still not sure what the problem is?
 Try our 60 second problem solver to quickly identify what the issue is based on your symptoms.